TuxVinyards/qqX/README.md

 Start from scratch.
 Or safely test out the qqX difference on your existing quickgui VM's

-- If you don't already have a standard Quickemu setup, start by installing that, complete with all its components and all its dependencies, as in the instructions on the [quickemu-project pages](https://github.com/quickemu-project/quickemu)
+- If you don't already have a standard Quickemu setup, start by installing that, complete with all its components and all its dependencies, as in the instructions on the [quickemu-project pages](https://github.com/quickemu-project/quickemu) .

-  You must be able to type `quickemu` at a command prompt and get the quickemu usage screen.
+  You should be able to type `quickemu` at a command prompt and get the quickemu usage screen but from version 1.8 this is not essential.

+  Manual installation of Quickemu to 'PATH' as in the case of some Host distros such as Fedora may now be omitted.

 - Download qqX.
 The latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest).
-You can also download via the **code/clone** button.
-The 'dev' branch may be newer and may have the very latest tweaks and bug fixes too ...
+You can also make your first download via the **code/clone** button.
+The 'dev' branch may newer and may have the very latest tweaks and bug fixes too ...

   No other software, support structures or dependencies are needed.